 DB engine maintenance

 Upgrades to the database engine level require downtime.
 Even if your RDS DB instance uses a Multi-AZ deployment, both the primary and standby DB instances are upgraded at the same time.
 This causes downtime until the upgrade is complete, and the duration of the downtime varies based on the size of your DB instance.
 For more information, see the section for your DB engine in Upgrading a DB instance engine version.

-Note: If you upgrade a SQL Server DB instance and your DB instance is in a Multi-AZ deployment, then both the primary and standby instances are upgraded.
+Note: If you upgrade a SQL Server DB instance in a Multi-AZ deployment, then both the primary and standby instances are upgraded.
 Amazon RDS performs rolling upgrades, so you have an outage only for the duration of a failover.
 For more information, see Multi-AZ and in-memory optimization considerations.